 First year residents spend two weeks with local otolaryngolgists learning about common ENT problems that a family physician will come across over a lifetime in practice.

 Second/Third year residents each spend a full month in the family practice clinic during this rotation at the Mercy Family Health Center.
 This experience is in addition to time spent in the regular continuity clinic at the Mercy Family Health Center.
-The month consists of urgent care (same day) clinics and specialty clinics such as procedure, sports medicine, GYN (colposcopy) and perinatal clinics.
+The month consists of urgent care (same day) clinics and specialty clinics such as procedure, sports medicine, GYN, psychiatry consult, human trafficking and perinatal clinics.
 In addition, this resident is in charge of triaging all incoming labs and pharmacy requests.

-During this rotation, third year residents spend four weeks at the Student Health Center at CSU, Sacramento, as well as with a community gynecologist in office and hospital.
+During this rotation, third year residents spend four weeks working in a busy safety net community gynecologist office and hospital.
 Residents have primary responsibility of the patient and gain hands-on experience managing a variety of gynecological conditions in both the outpatient setting and the hospital OR and wards.
 Colposcopy, endometrial biopsies and IUD placement are just a few of the procedures a resident will perform during this rotation.

 First year residents spend two weeks working with several board-certified ophthalmologists, in their offices, gaining knowledge in a variety of conditions that a family physician will see in their own practice.

 First year residents spend four weeks working with local orthopedic surgeons, in their office and in the hospital.
-Residents also attend the Fracture Evaluation Clinic at Mercy San Juan Medical Center's Emergency Department and become skilled at casting and splinting, setting simple fractures, and managing strains and sprains.
+Residents also become skilled at casting and splinting, setting simple fractures, and managing strains and sprains.